obriencj/koji-smoky-dingo/docs/commands/list-cgs.rst

    --quiet, -q  Output just the CG names

-List all available Content Generators in the koji instance, or for a given build.
+List available Content Generators in the koji instance.

+If the ``--build`` option is specified, then list those content generators (if any) which were responsible for producing the build.

 References